pattonsgirl/Spring2022-CEG2350/Labs/Lab05/README.md

 ## Part 3 - Bulk Renamer

 1. Download and run [this script](createfiles.sh).
 It will generate some dummy files for this part.
 2. Create a script in your `Lab05` folder named `bulkrename` that meets the following specifications.
-The script will run as: `./bulkrename -f findstring -r replacestring files`
+The script will run as: `bulkrename -f find -r replace FILES_TO_RENAME*`
    - Note: files could be all files in a folder, for example: `~/folder/*`
 3. Use `getopts` to utilize both arguments and functions.
    - `-r` = what to replace in the filename string.
 Should have an argument after, save to a variable